-A/Prof McQuilten is a consultant haematologist and NHMRC Early Career Fellow at Monash University.
+Prof McQuilten is a consultant haematologist and NHMRC Early Career Fellow at Monash University.
 She is deputy-director of the Transfusion Research Unit at Monash University, Chair of the Supportive Care Disease Group with the Australiasian Leukaemia and Lymphoma Group and member of the Advisory Committee for the Australian Red Cross Blood Service.

-Dr Hang Quach is a consultant haematologist and member of the Australian Medical and Scientific Advisory Group of MFA.
+Professor Hang Quach is a consultant haematologist and member of the Australian Medical and Scientific Advisory Group of MFA.
 Hang has a special interest in biology and immunology of multiple myeloma and novel therapeutics.